 In the Rogues Gallery of big non-bank mortgage servicers, Nationstar must thank the foreclosure gods for Ocwen, probably the most reviled of its brethren.
 But Nationstar is running a close second in terms of customer complaints and piling up fines and damages from regulators and class action lawyers alike.

 So what do the corporate execs do to polish their tarnished image?
 Rebrand, of course.
-So apparently, the bigwigs hired the well-known PR firm, Lipstick on a Pig, Inc., to undertake this daunting makeover.
-After convening several think tanks (albeit in the shallow end), and with all the wattage they could muster, the brainiacs had an epiphany akin to Paul on the road to Damascus.
+So apparently, the bigwigs hired the well-known PR firm, Lipstick on Pigs, Inc., to undertake this daunting makeover.
+After convening several think tanks (albeit in the shallow end), and with all the bandwidth they could muster, the brainiacs had an epiphany akin to Paul on the road to Damascus.
 They decided to become the good guys.
-In addition to making several public mea culpas about becoming “…the friendliest, most trusted advocate for every customer, whether we’re helping you with a loan, refinancing, or simply servicing your existing loan” they decided to change their moniker.
+In addition to making several public mea culpas about becoming “…the friendliest, most trusted advocate for every customer, whether we’re helping you with a loan, refinancing, or simply servicing your existing loan”, they decided to change their moniker.

 No more stodgy, corporate name that conveyed nothing about their new transformation.
 By golly, they would completely remake themselves!
 If I were a fly on the wall of the corporate boardroom, I imagine the conversation went something like this:

 CHAIRMAN: OK everyone, let’s come to order.
 Please put down the whips and chains – this is the last time you’ll be permitted to carry them around in public.
 And Tom, that means you too, put that medieval thumbscrew back in your briefcase, it’s not a fidget toy, even though I know it gives you great comfort.